-Internetworking in Space has gained momentum recently, primarily for two main reasons.
-Firstly, Space Internetworking allows for better exploitation of resources, which in turn allows space engineers to communicate with deep space more easily and safely.
+Internetworking in Space has gained momentum recently, primarily due to two main reasons.
+Firstly, Space Internetworking allows for better exploitation of resources, which in turn allows space engineers to communicate with deep space easier and safer.
 Secondly, Space Internetworking designates a new space networking era where interoperability, interagency communication and unification of space and terrestrial networking are feasible.

-In response to increased agency interest in internetworked space communications architectures, the Interagency Operations Advisory Group (IOAG) chartered a Space Internetworking Strategy Group (SISG) in 2007 "to reach international consensus on a recommended approach for transitioning the participating agencies towards a future 'network centric' era of space mission operations", which delivered the preliminary Operations Concept for a Solar System Internet (SSI) to the second Inter-Operability Plenary
+In response to increased agency interest in internetworked space communications architectures, the Interagency Operations Advisory Group (IOAG) chartered a Space Internetworking Strategy Group (SISG) in 2007 "to reach international consensus on a recommended approach for transitioning the participating agencies towards a future 'network centric' era of space mission operations", which determined the preliminary Operations Concept for a Solar System Internet (SSI) to the second Inter-Operability Plenary (IOP-2).
+The document [1] provided a top-level definition of SSI operations including a statement of requirements, which included two specific requirements that reflect necessary space-oriented restrictions:

-Manuscript received May 15, 2012; revised December 4, 2012.
 The research leading to these results has received funding from the European Community's Seventh Framework Programme ([FP7/2007-2013_FP7-REGPOT-2010-1, SP4 Capacities, Coordination and Support Actions) under grant agreement n° 264226 (project title: Space Internetworking Center-SPICE).
 This paper reflects only the authors' views and the Community is not liable for any use that may be made of the information contained therein.
 Also, some of the research described in this paper was performed at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration.

 N. Bezirgiannidis is with the Space Internetworking Center, Democritus University of Thrace, Greece (e-mail: nbezirgi@ ee.duth.gr).

 S. Burleigh is with Jet Propulsion Laboratory, CA 91109 USA (e-mail: scott.c.burleigh@jpl.nasa.gov).

 V. Tsaoussidis is with the Space Internetworking Center, Democritus University of Thrace, Greece (e-mail: vtsaousi@ ee.duth.gr).